-Perform complete all "Masonry Work" and related work as required by and in accordance with the Conditions of Contract, Drawings, Specifications, and elaborations below.
+Perform complete all "Graphics Work" and related work as required by and in accordance with the Conditions of Contract, Drawings, Specifications, and elaborations below.
 The Work shall include all labor, materials, equipment, and related items necessary to complete all of the work defined in the following specification sections, except for those noted exclusions or clarifications listed below.

 The Project Schedule is aggressive and will require work to be performed simultaneously at different locations in the building.
 This Trade Contractor will work in each zone simultaneously.
 The Trade Contractor is cautioned that its work will control the schedule of some of the work of other Trade Contractors.
 The schedule for this package is not an independent activity which can be completed early without concurrence from other affected Trade Contractors.
 This provision shall be considered as a part of the cost of this Bid Package.
-This Trade Contractor agrees to estimate and perform the contract work necessary to achieve the completion dates as outlined in the Construction Milestone Schedule and Milestone Schedule Dates (as outlined in this proposal form):, including multiple mobilizations, overtime, multiple crews, supervision and multiple shifts.
+This Trade Contractor agrees to estimate and perform the contract work necessary to achieve the completion dates as outlined in the Milestone Schedule Dates (as outlined in this proposal form):, including multiple mobilizations and supervision.